Posted on 28, March, 2018

-Two vital Together services that reduce demand on emergency services by helping people experiencing mental distress have been saved.
-Our Pathways services, offer free, personalised, one-to-one support to individuals experiencing mental distress who may repeatedly make contact with emergency services, or are at risk of entering the criminal justice system.
-The two services were facing imminent closure […]
+A vital Together service that reduces demand on emergency services by helping people experiencing mental distress has been saved.
+Our Pathways service in York offers free, personalised, one-to-one support to individuals experiencing mental distress who may repeatedly make contact with emergency services, or are at risk of entering the criminal justice system.
+The service was facing imminent […]

 Posted on 16, January, 2017

 A study of Together’s peer support in Hampshire has revealed that every pound spent on it yields a social return worth £4.94.
 Peer support is an integral part of Together’s mental health support, and so we set out to quantify its value both for those delivering and receiving it, by undertaking a Social Return on […]

 The Government has announced a £12m investment to extend the roll-out of liaison and diversion services in police custody suites and criminal courts across England.
 Health Minister Alistair Burt MP announced the extra funding at a Care not Custody coalition event in Parliament on 12 July.
 Subject to evaluation, full roll-out should be achieved by 2020.
 Liaison and diversion services are […]